Macrometacorp/jsC8/GETTING_STARTED.md

 C8QL is C8's query language.
 You can execute C8QL query on our newly created collection `employees` to get its contents.

-> The query `FOR employee IN employees RETURN employee` is equivalent to SQL's
+> The query `FOR employee IN employees RETURN employee` is equivalent to SQL`s
 > SELECT query.

 ```js